About Google Analytics

 Instructions for Google Analytics 4

 Once you set up your GA4 property, the Stream ID is prominently displayed, but this number will not work as a tracking number.
 Instead, you will need to click on Data Streams on the property admin page.
-If you converted a Universal Analytics property, there should already be a stream listed under "All" or "Web."
+If you had converted a Universal Analytics property, there should already be a stream listed under "All" or "Web."
 In the pop-up dialog, you will need to copy the Measurement ID, as seen in the example screenshot below.

 For a brand new property, click the "Web" button under "Choose a Platform," then enter in the site's URL and name to set up your new Data Stream.